Off Grid Homes For Sale

 Off Grid Water

 Water is vitally important to your off grid homestead.
 Without developing a strong plan and some good water sources, you will be hauling your water from town.
 Although it’s possible to do this, it will get old quickly, and can become discouraging.

 Arguably the best water source for your off grid homestead is your own well.
-A well is a consistent, year-round source of water that can be used in irrigation, secondary uses, or filtered and made potable for drinking.
+A well is a consistent, year-round source of water that can be used in irrigation, doing your laundry (which can be a little tricky if you’re off the grid), or filtered and made potable for drinking.
 If you are looking at properties to purchase, having an existing well on them should be a significantly weighted factor.
 If you are considering developing your own off-grid property, then getting a well drilled should be high on the list of priorities.